DamianoLaRosa/Participium/retrospective/Retrospective01.md

 - What lessons did you learn in this sprint?

-  > Fedor -> map and graphics (he is good at it)
+  > Fedor -> map and website graphics (he is good at it)

-  > Giulia -> not good at graphics
+  > Giulia -> not good at website graphics

   > Gabriel -> leaves too much work to the end of the sprint, but good at testing

-  > no more than 5 stories (it's already caotic as it is)

   > give less hours to documentation and to one person only -> not all the team need to know all about each element

 - Which improvement goals set in the previous retrospective were you able to achieve?

-  > achieved: we did not have comunication or organizational problems and we comunicated effectively without dead-time
+  > **achieved**: we did not have comunication or organizational problems and we comunicated effectively without dead-time

-  > achieved: the planning was done effectively and precisely in short time
+  > **achieved**: the planning was done effectively and precisely in short time

-  > achieved: we did not have much error in estimation (budget correctly)

-  > achieved: we assigned a task to not more than two people -> less coordination problems

 - There were no unachieved goals

 - Improvement goals for the next sprint and how to achieve them

   > Finish the code in the first week -> code review and automatic testing on the second one

   > Division of the code of diffrent sprint on diffrent files (BackEnd and testing) -> simpler to correct

 - One thing you are proud of as a Team!!